whisthq/whist/main-webserver/db_migration/README.md

-# Fratal Database Migration Workflow
+# Fractal Database Migration Workflow

 This subfolder contains all the Python logic to automatically perform database migrations.